-1. The Farmington City Council hereby authorizes the extension of additional service credits for eligible clerical/administrative employees for additional two years credited service if they retire between September 1October 15, 2015 and November 1December 15, 2015;

-2. The City Manager is authorized to execute the necessary retirement agreements as prepared by the City Attorney; and

-3. The City Manager is authorized to make any necessary transfers of clerical/administrative personnel to improve operational efficiency in the event of a retirement under this incentive.
+- 1. The Farmington City Council hereby authorizes the extension of additional service credits for eligible clerical/administrative employees for additional two years credited service if they retire between September 1October 15, 2015 and November 1December 15, 2015; - 2.
+The City Manager is authorized to execute the necessary retirement agreements as prepared by the City Attorney; and - 3.
+The City Manager is authorized to make any necessary transfers of clerical/administrative personnel to improve operational efficiency in the event of a retirement under this incentive.

+AYES:

+NAYS:

+ARSTENT TONS

+STATE OF MICHIGAN

-AYES: NAYS: ABSTENTIONS: STATE OF MICHIGAN))ss COUNTY OF OAKLAND)
+COUNTY OF OAKLAND)ss)

-I, SUE HALBERSTADT, the duly-qualified Clerk of the City of Farmington, Oakland County, Michigan, do hereby certify that the foregoing is a true and complete copy of a Resolution adopted by the City Council of the City of Farmington at a duly-called meeting held on day of , 2015, the original of which is on file in my office.
+County, Michigan, do he Resolution adopted by the ADT, the duly-qualified Clerk of the City of Farmington, Oakland reby certify that the foregoing is a true and complete copy of a city Council of the City of Farmington at a duly-called meeting held, 2015, the original of which is on file in my office.

-IN WITNESS WHEREOF, I have hereunto affixed by official signature this day of , 2015.
+IN WITNESS WHEF , 2015.
+REOF, I have hereunto affixed by official signature this day of

 SUE HALBERSTADT Clerk, City of Farmington